Do I Need Reverse Mortgage Insurance?

 Understanding Reverse Insurance

 When you buy homeowner insurance one of the things that you provide your insurance company with is the information for your mortgage.
-It can be difficult understanding the difference between the home insurance mortgage protection and reverse mortgage insurance protection because they are both about mortgages, but do not cover the same thing.
+It can be difficult to understand the difference between the home insurance mortgage protection and reverse mortgage insurance protection because they are both about mortgages, but do not cover the same thing.
 We need to look at what each insurance policy covers:

 Homeowner insurance adds a clause to the policy naming your lending bank or mortgage provider as a named insured on the policy.
 The reason for this is so that if the house burns down, or the building is damaged, and you still owe money on the mortgage, then the mortgage provider will have to sign off on any claims cheques received for repair of those damages to ensure that the building is repaired and rebuilt.
 This is to protect the lender's interest in the property.
 Until you pay off your mortgage, they are still part owners in the property.